salesforce/LAVIS/README.md

 This codebase provides the fine-tuning code that's used for producing our instrcut models (including `xgen-mm-phi3-mini-instruct-singleimg-r-v1.5`, `xgen-mm-phi3-mini-instruct-interleave-r-v1.5`, and `xgen-mm-phi3-mini-instruct-dpo-r-v1.5`.)

-For more details, check out our [tech report](https://arxiv.org/pdf/2408.08872) and project page (coming soon).
+For more details, check out our [tech report](https://arxiv.org/pdf/2408.08872) and [project page](https://www.salesforceairesearch.com/opensource/xGen-MM/index.html).

 # Table of Contents
 - [Installation](#installation)